-Where to buy Google Home, Home Mini, and Home Max
+Where to buy Google Home, Home Mini, and Home Max (Update: Home Mini now on sale)

 Google Home Mini deals, pricing, and availability

 Google Home Mini, the company’s Amazon Echo Dot competitor, is coming to the U.S., U.K., Japan, Germany, Australia, Canada, and France.
-It retails for just $49 and goes on sale October 19.
-You can pre-order it now at the links below:
+It retails for just $49 and is now available on the Google Store, Best Buy, Walmart, and Target.

 Google Store: Chalk, Charcoal, or Coral (Google Store exclusive) — $49